 A note on PI detectors.
 It is important to note the TDI is a pulse induction (PI) unit, like the Garrett ATX and the Minelabs below.
 This means it has rudimentary discrimination compared to VLF units.
 It is best to view PI units as all-metal, dig-it-all detectors.
 They do have some limited discrimination capability, but it is not why you get a PI unit.
 Depth in extreme mineralized ground and an ability to ignore difficult hot rocks are the selling points.
 In addition, some PI units have poor sensitivity to small gold compared to VLF units, and so someone with less expensive VLF unit can run circles around someone with a PI unit at low mineral locations.
 I tend to consider PI units as elephant hunting guns, best used when larger nuggets are known to be lurking in an area.
 New PI detectors are challenging my perception in that regard however.
 Some areas demand PI detectors regardless of gold size due to extreme mineralization and/or hot rocks.
 My basic recommendation for most people is use a VLF when you can, and use a PI when you have to.
 You first clue to when this will be is when you basically can't get your VLF to work properly due to ground and hot rock conditions.
 In much of the US a good VLF is perfectly suitable and often a better choice than a PI.
 However the western US and most of Australia has places where a PI is an absolute necessity.

-XP DEUS ($1250, 4 kHz, 8 kHz, 12 kHz & 18 kHz) – The XP DEUS is a new detector from France that is seeing rapid adoption in the U.S. It can be operated in any one of four different frequencies and has perhaps the fastest recovery time between targets of any detector made today.
+XP DEUS ($1250, 4 kHz, 8 kHz, 12 kHz, 18 kHz plus 14 kHz, 30 kHz, 55 kHz, 80 kHz) – The XP DEUS is a new detector from France that is seeing rapid adoption in the U.S. It can be operated in any one of four different frequencies and has perhaps the fastest recovery time between targets of any detector made today.
 The DEUS is noted for being completely wireless with the coil independent from the control units and headphones.
 The detector is exceptionally light at only 2.2 lbs. and with the wireless control box dismounted the rod and coil only weighs 1.96 lbs.
 The stock coil is a 9" DD round.
 Two accessory coils are available.
 Several versions of the detector are available from $949.00 to $1899.00.
 Price listed here is for DEUS with FX-02 wired headphones + remote + 9" coil.
-Details here.

 Steve's Opinion - The XP DEUS has a dedicated prospecting mode called the Gold Field Program.
-It is a fantastic piece of technology, programmable for many detecting tasks, and ground breaking in its use of wireless technology.
+It is a fantastic piece of technology, programmable for many detecting tasks, and groundbreaking in its use of wireless technology.
 The XP DEUS is currently regarded as one of the best detectors available for working exceptionally trashy locations and for this reason it may be good from extracting gold nuggets around old camp sites and other locations littered with nails and other junk.
 The extreme light weight certainly appeals.
-The Version 4 update added improvements to the Gold Field program and the option of two additional High Frequency (HF) coils.
-The DEUS outfitted with one of these new coils will give the best VLF prospecting detectors a run for the money, as I personally reported here.
+The Version 4 update added improvements to the Gold Field program and the option of two additional High Frequency (HF) coils running at 14 kHz, 30 kHz, 55 kHz, and 80 kHz.
+The DEUS outfitted with one of these new coils will give the best VLF prospecting detectors a run for the money.
 Unfortunately adding one of these coils also adds about $400 to the price above.
 The DEUS is not a detector I would buy specifically for gold prospecting - If all you want is a prospecting detector there are other VLF options for far less money.
 If you want a DEUS anyway however (for coin, jewelry, and relic detecting) and want to use the new HF coils to search for gold, rest assured the DEUS can do the job as a VLF prospecting detector.
 My real hope is for a version sold specifically as a gold prospecting detector with the HF coil as stock at a much lower price.

 Steve's Opinion - The ATX is a great addition to my working collection of detectors.
 The ATX is a very versatile detector and fully capable of almost any task a person wants to use it for.
 The ATX is a superior beach detector and one of the better pulse induction nugget detectors currently available.
 It is sensitive to gold nuggets weighing as little as 0.1 gram and yet has very respectable depth on larger gold nuggets.
 I think the ATX has a performance edge over the TDI SL but at twice the price and twice the weight it has not set the prospecting world on fire.
 The main problem is the heavy waterproof housing driving the price up so high that in Australia the ATX does not compare favorably to the much more popular Minelab models.
 In the U.S. it has settled into being most used for beach and relic detecting.
 Mine goes along as a backup for my GPZ 7000 while gold prospecting but it actually sees more use with me as a beach detector.
 I have tried for years to convince Garrett to make a light weight less expensive dry land version of the ATX but so far to no avail.
 At this point unless having a waterproof detector is critical to your needs, spending the little more money to get a Minelab GPX 4500 makes more sense.